 The Incoming Cash Flows panel is designed to be used for cash flows of which the client already has access or will have access to in the future.
-The Income Discovery tool assumes that clients will use these cash flows with withdrawals from retirement savings, Social Security benefits, annuities, and bond ladders to generate their retirement income.
+The Income Discovery tool assumes that clients will use these cash flows with withdrawals from retirement savings, Social Security benefits, and annuities to generate their retirement income.

 If your client receives a pension, rent payments, or additional income from employment (post-retirement), they are modeled in this tab.
 The Incoming Cash Flows tab contains fields to specify the cash flow amount as either a monthly or annual payout, start year of the cash flow, the number of years for which the cash flow is expected, as well as the type of inflation adjustment for the cash flow.
 The inflation adjustment can be either a fixed percentage cost-of-living-adjustment or linked to the CPI-U.